Lotte World Mall: Shops and services

 The Lotte World Mall Complex contains several buildings, including the Lotte World Tower, Avenue L, and the Lotte World Mall.
 The Lotte World Tower contains retail components, offices, a seven-star luxury hotel, and an officetel.
 The Avenue L building contains an Avenue L department store and a Lotte Duty Free Shop.
 The Lotte World Mall contains Lotte Mart, Hi-Mart, Lotte World Aquarium, Lotte Cinema, and Lotte Concert Hall.
 Lotte Mart is a hypermarket, while Lotte Hi-Mart is a home appliance and electronics store.

 Lotte World Aquarium is the longest Public aquarium in South Korea, containing thirteen "theme zones" meant to represent different ecosystems.
 The aquarium is home to over fifty-five thousand marine animals from 650 different species, ranging from freshwater fish to beluga whales.
 The total volume of tanks in the aquarium is 5200000 l and there is an 85 m tunnel tank inside the aquarium.
+Two of the aquarium's captive beluga whales, Bellu and Belli, died in 2016 and 2019, respectively.
+A third beluga whale named Bella was captured from the wild in 2013.
+Following criticism from animal rights advocates, Lotte World Mall committed to transferring Bella to an overseas sanctuary in 2019.
+As of December 2023, the aquarium continues to exhibit the cetacean.

 Lotte Cinema is the largest cinema in Asia, with its 21st Supreplex G screen holding the record for the largest screen size with a width of 34.6 m and a height of 26.8 m.
 Lotte Concert Hall is a 2,036-seat classical performance hall.